zacseewald/portfoio-zs/ReadMe.md

 Designed for desktop.

 ### Purpose
-- To further my understaning of svg uses and applying masks for css design.
+- To further my understanding of svg uses and applying masks for css design.
 - Because it's cool, and I can...

 ### Future